SteeltoeOSS/Documentation/api/v3/management/heapdump.md

 You can use the Steeltoe heap dump endpoint to generate and download a mini-dump of your application.
 The mini-dump can then be read into Visual Studio for analysis.

->NOTE: At this time, dumps are only possible on the Windows and Linux operating systems.
+>NOTE: At this time, heap dumps do not work on Linux containers when running in Cloud Foundry.

 ## Configure Settings